mfgriffin467/Shiny_automation/README.md

 - Job augmentation: the likelihood of computerisation is based on an assessment of current skills and abilities required for roles - technology may change these skillsets over time
 - Policy response: action could be taken to protect roles
 - Resources: in a world of limited finances and technical resource (robust data, workforce, compute etc), not all that can be automated will be automated

+Note that other analysis produces very different estimations of the likelihood of computerisation.

 ## Approach